Who doesn’t love to spoil their dog? These crunchy, blueberry dog treats made with peanut butter and oats will become your dog’s new favorite cookie!

 Next, add your oats and mix them up with the blueberries.
 (Picture 2 – 3)

 Finally, add the rest of your ingredients – flour, eggs, kosher salt, peanut butter, and cinnamon.
-(Picture 4)
+(Picture 4) (add bone meal, kelp, and turmeric now if you are using it.)

 Mix together until everything is mostly combined – it will be a bit dry and crumbly.
 (Picture 5)

-Now, add about 1/8 cup of warm water to the dough and mix until it sticks together in a ball.
+Now, add about 1/8 cup of warm water (or broth) to the dough and mix until it sticks together in a ball.
 If the dough still seems dry, continue adding warm water in 1/8 – 1/4 cup increments.
 (Picture 6) (My blueberries were frozen and released a bunch of liquid when they defrosted, so I only added 1/8 cup of water.
 If your blueberries are fresh, you may need up to 1/2 a cup of water.
 If you are using dried blueberries, you will definitely need to add at least 1/2 a cup of water.
 Ideally, you want the dough to be like a pasta dough or sugar cookie dough – stiff but moldable and not runny and sticky.)

 Next, flour a clean surface to roll out your dough with a rolling pin (or a bottle of wine – no one here is judging.)
 (Picture 7) Roll it out to about 1/2 an inch thick.
 It doesn’t have to be perfect, but you don’t want to make these really thin or they will burn.
 If you make them a little too thick, you can get away with just cooking them for a little longer.

-Then, cut out your treats using your favorite cookie-cutters.
-(Picture 8 – 9) If you don’t want to use a cookie-cutter, you can also use a pizza cutter or sharp knife and just cut 1 x 1-inch squares or 1 x 2-inch rectangles.
+Then, cut out your treats using your favorite cookie cutters.
+(Picture 8 – 9) If you don’t want to use a cookie cutter, you can also use a pizza cutter or sharp knife and just cut 1 x 1-inch squares or 1 x 2-inch rectangles.

 Place your cookies on a cookie sheet lined with parchment paper or a non-stick baking mat.
 They don’t have to be spaced too far apart because they won’t really expand, but they will stick together if they are touching.
 (Picture 9)